 Dress comfortably.
 Wear something you can easily move around in.
 Layers are great as your body temperature will likely change throughout the class.
-Yoga classes don't require socks, but Barre classes do require grip socks which we sell in the retail lounge.
+Barre classes do require grip socks which we sell in the retail lounge.

 Slip off your shoes and store your wallet and phone in the cubbies provided in the front retail space.
 The teacher always locks the front door during classes, so you're personal items will be safe.

 Plan to show up 10 -15 minutes early so that you can get signed in and settled before class starts.

 Bring water and a towel if you like, or just use one of our towels from the prop wall.
 You may sweat, depending on the class.
 Hydration is key to an enjoyable yoga practice.
 Water is available in the lobby as well.

 Most importantly, don’t worry about what you look like as a beginner.
 Even the best yogis were once just starting out.
 Come to class with an open mind and a sense of humor.
 Instructors will provide personalized attention and demonstrate poses or modifications as necessary.
 Be sure to let your teacher know if you are new or if you have any injuries.

 We can’t wait to see you at our studio!